kwangure/hine/sites/hine.dev/src/docs/content/introduction/readme.md

 #### 2. Checkbox child states

 Let's add the child checked and unchecked states to our state machine.
-Remember that we use `atomic`{lang=js} because these states will have no nested child states.

 ```javascript {file=./02-checked-unchecked.js copy}